 While potato salad might seem like a distinctly American dish, it’s commonly eaten as a side dish in Korean cuisine, possibly introduced by American soldiers during the Korean War.
 Spiralized red potatoes meet a rice-wine vinegar and mayonnaise dressing for an unusual take on the potato salad we know in the U.S. This version gets extra flavor from honey, chopped green onion, and spiralized seedless cucumbers scattered over the top.

-Refreshing cucumber noodles fit well with the traditional ingredients of a Greek salad.
-Strain the cucumbers (a salad spinner works great) so the dressing doesn’t get waterlogged.
-Combine the noodles with onion, tomato, artichoke, feta, and a light vinaigrette before serving.
+Update a traditional Greek salad by turning the refreshing cucumbers into noodles.
+Strain the cucumbers (a salad spinner works great) so the dressing doesn’t get watered down.
+Combine the noodles with onion, tomato, artichoke, feta, and a light vinaigrette before serving in an insulated bowl that will keep the salad cool on warm summer days.

 Put your herb garden to good use with this dish, which combines a classic basil pesto with creamy avocado.
 Combine the pesto with spiralized carrot, squash and zucchini noodles, and add summer’s favorite tomatoes and crisp-tender broccoli.
 Add chicken to make turn this side dish into a main course meal.
 Then, freeze the leftover pesto to use in future meals.